 The Paka Mdogo Books

 n.b.
-If you are placing a bulk or international order through YPD Books please request relevant ordering and shipping information from the YPD website: HERE
+If you are placing a bulk (large quantity) order through YPD Books please request relevant ordering and shipping information from the YPD website: HERE

 EBOOK INSPECTION COPIES (FREE TO SCHOOLS):